Tacoma Rainiers Game Notes: at El Paso (5:35 PT)

 DOGGONE FAMILIAR: A pair of everyday players for El Paso had similar roles on the 2021 Tacoma championship team.
 Third baseman Jantzen Witte was named '21 Rainiers club MVP by the coaching staff and front office, batting .299 with 19 home runs over 105 GP; Witte hit .325 at Cheney Stadium that season.
 Outfielder Luis Liberato was Tacoma's Defensive Player of The Year in 2021, and made his Major League debut with San Diego last September (9/10 vs. LAD).
 Liberato also has the Rainiers' most recent pinch-hit home run (7/31/21 at Las Vegas).

 STEALY MAN: Mason McCoy's 19 stolen bases lead the Rainiers and are tied for fourth-most in the Pacific Coast League; he has yet to be caught stealing this season.
 McCoy is already threatening his career-high of 22 steals, with the 2022 Rainiers (124 GP).
-Cooper Hummel is sixth in the PCL in swipes, with 18 (46 GP).
-Tacoma's 94 SB (22 CS, 81.03%) lead the league (Salt Lake, 90).
+Cooper Hummel is seventh in the PCL in swipes, with 18 (47 GP).
+Tacoma's 95 SB (22 CS, 81.20%) lead the league (Salt Lake, 93).
 Last season, Tacoma led all of Triple-A (by 13), with a franchise record 205 steals.
 The Rainiers have also allowed the most stolen bases in Triple-A (92, tied with Buffalo).

+BIG FINISH: After dropping their first three series finales this season, the Rainiers have won seven of their last nine to conclude a set (primarily six-game series).
+Tacoma's 2023 combined record in fifth and sixth games of a series is 14-7 (7-4 on Sunday).

 • Discuss this story on the Pacific Coast League message board...